yardboy2401/ReadMeGenerator-Wymore/develop/README.md

   - [Questions](#questions)

   ## Installation
-  What is required for installation?

   1. Need to have node.js installed
-2. Need to have index.js file present
+2. Need to have index.js and generateMarkdown.js files present
-3. ...
+3. Run command 'npm init' in terminal from the folder with index.js file
+4. Run command 'npm install inquirer' from the folder with index.js file
+5. Run command 'node index.js' from the folder containing index.js file

   ## Usage
-  What are the steps to successfully use the application?

-1. In VSCode...
+  1. In VSCode right-click the folder in explorer and 'Open in Integrated Terminal'
+2. Run 'node index.js' from the folder contatining index.js file
+3. Answer prompts and for text editor steps simply save on exit to update
+4. Check out the generated README file in folder containing index.js file

   ## License
   This application is licensed under the MIT License.
 A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.